 The multimedia website both educates viewers and celebrates Banjo Morton and the Alyawarra community.
 Each chapter takes the reader deeper into Alyawarra history, culture and political legacy and provides a national context for the community’s actions.

 The website, with accompanying educational materials, is a valuable resource for schools, universities, community groups, and historians, as well as the general public.
-Think Films believes the project will enhance understanding of indigenous history and culture, while letting the world know of Banjo Morton’s untold story.
+I believe the project will enhance understanding of indigenous history and culture, while letting the world know of Banjo Morton’s untold story.